What to wear for your dip into nature

 Wetsuits are meant to be tight and snug – if they’re baggy they won’t retain the warmth.
 So be prepared to have a bit of fun getting into them… We’ve got loads of tips by the way!
 It’s also worth having a practice in your wetsuit before event day if you can, just so you can get used to how it feels when you swim.

-There are loads of different kinds to choose from and it can be a bit of a minefield knowing which is right for you… But not to worry, our official wetsuit partner, Zone3, will be able to provide you with plenty of tips and guidance on choosing your perfect match!
+There are loads of different kinds to choose from and it can be a bit of a minefield knowing which is right for you… But not to worry, you can find plenty of guidance and tips on finding the perfect match on the Zoggs website.

 Swim trunks/costume